Roger Gibson: Biography

 Gibson was born in St. Louis, Missouri, to Roger Fletcher Gibson Sr. and Virginia Irene Melton.
-He spent his formative years moving throughout the country, eventually coming to live with his maternal grandparents about whom he would later remark were the most influential people in his life.
+He spent his formative years moving throughout the country, eventually coming to live with his maternal grandparents.
 Gibson joined the United States Marine Corps out of high school and volunteered for duty in Vietnam.
 He served in Saigon from October 1965 to October 1966.
 He considered his military service one of his greatest achievements.

 Gibson embarked upon the pursuit of philosophy as an academic career in 1967 upon the completion of his military service.
 He was ready to resume his education that year, having served in the United States Marine Corps immediately after high school, between 1962 and 1966, attached for part of that time as aide to General Westmoreland during the height of the Vietnam War.
 He enrolled in Northeast Missouri State College, currently Truman State University, where he graduated in 1971 with a B.A. in philosophy.

 Encouraged by his undergraduate philosophy professors, Henry Smits and Kay Blair, both holding doctorates from the University of Missouri, he applied to their graduate program in philosophy and was admitted in the fall of 1971.
 He developed a budding affinity for analytic philosophy while at the University of Missouri, receiving an M.A. in 1973 and a Ph.D. in 1977.
 His experience there was shaped by Arthur Berndtson, Donald Oliver, and John Kultgen, among others, the latter also directing his dissertation.